Drafting a Will

 In addition, we provide a Will safe-custody service that offers you a secure facility in which to store your original Will.
 The service also entitles you to free Will amendments.

-A Will typically includes:
+A Last Will and Testament typically includes:

 - Nominated beneficiaries such as a person, charity or an organisation that inherits an asset.